Are drivers for Amazon, Lyft or Uber today's version of factory workers?

 Lyft is smaller, but growing quicker, with an estimated 700,000 workers in the U.S. and a goal of expanding worldwide.

-An estimated 500,000 drivers work for both Uber and Lyft, so using very rough math it's probably safe to say that at least 1.2 million people in the U.S. drive for either one or both of these companies.
+An estimated 500,000 drivers work for both Uber and Lyft, so, using very rough math, it's probably safe to say that at least 1.2 million people in the U.S. drive for one or both companies.

-Amazon doesn't disclose how many freelancers work for its Amazon Flex program, which helps ensure that packages — many of which are shipped across the country by FedEx, UPS and the Postal Service, get the last few miles to their final destination..
+Amazon doesn't disclose how many freelancers work for Amazon Flex.
+The Flex program uses contracted drivers as a complement to the company's arrangements with FedEx, UPS and the Postal Service to get packages the last few miles to their final destination..

 Some Amazon Flex workers have filed a lawsuit asking for more pay, saying they don't really make the $16 to $25 per hour promised by the company because they have to pay expenses such as gas and car maintenance.
 Also, they say they function more as Amazon employees than contract workers because of scheduling and training, including detailed instructions such as precisely what streets to take on a delivery route.